CrazyCloudCraft/wikitest/FAQ.md

 - Any possible dependency for the expansion (Plugin) is installed and running.

 ## I can't download the expansion
-Make sure, that the connection to the ecloud (https://api.extendedclip.com/all) isn't blocked by a firewall or similar.
+Make sure, that the connection to the cloud (https://api.extendedclip.com for PlaceholderAPI and https://api.extendedclip.com/home for normal users) isn't blocked by a firewall or similar.
-Next step would be to check, if the expansion actually exists on the ecloud.
-Not all plugins provide their placeholders through a seperate jar on the ecloud.
-Some have them build in.
+Next step would be to check if the expansion actually exists on the cloud.
+Not all plugins provide their placeholders through a separate jar on the cloud.
+Some have them build in and register them on startup.
-If after the both checks it still doesn't work, go to the ecloud-page and download the jar manually.
+If both checks failed, go to the cloud-page and download the jar manually.
 Put it then in the `expansions` folder of PlaceholderAPI (`/plugins/PlaceholderAPI/expansions`)

 ## How can other plugins use my placeholders with PlaceholderAPI?
 A tutorial can be found [[here|Hook into PlaceholderAPI]]!